alisonoc/tensile/README.txt

-This project was archived on 7/3/23 by AOC.
-The data generated with this code was used in project 'PAPERA' and 'A-ML-Approach-to-Automate-Ductile-Damage-Parameter-Selection-in-FE-Simulations', these projects were used to write a journal article that was submitted to the Int.
-Journal of Mechanics A/Solids (ESCM special edition).

 The purpose of this module is to analyse material properties that are planned for use in bayesian optimisation sections.

 Here the following procedure is applied: